 If you’re looking for an excuse to book a vacation to Spain, we have a good one for you this week: This 6-night trip to Madrid and Barcelona for $1009, including flights from New York City.
 (Other departure cities are available, too.
 Check the web site for pricing.)

 Madrid in particular has caught our fancy lately.
 Once considered a dirtier, more hectic cousin to refined, seaside Barcelona, we’ve learned to appreciate this city’s bustle, and its incredibly varied offerings for visitors, from stately museums to sleek dance clubs.
 And with amazing tapas and wine to be had for just a few Euros, it’s a city that can be easy on your wallet.
 Here are just a couple of Madrid’s charms we’ve learned about recently:

-Famed as the location of the annual World Cup ski races, including the downhill run on the famed (and scarily steep) Streif slope, Kitzbühel has a reputation for being one of the fanciest ski resorts in all of Austria.
+Newly famed as the first location of the World Ski Awards, as well as long-time host of the World Cup Ski races each year, including the downhill run on the famed (and scarily steep) Streif slope, Kitzbühel has a reputation for being one of the fanciest ski resorts in all of Austria.
 We’ve discovered it is possible, however, to have your strudel and eat it – on a budget.
 Here are just a few highlights and dollar-saving ideas for this tony resort…